suryavirkapur/cynosole/README.md

-> This project has not been archived.
+> This project has now been archived.

 # cynosole
 An extremely simple idea, that allowed people with disablities to play games.